 Deadhead

+A picture for the changeover elemnt is missing…

 Up and down arrows have a different meaning in the Driver Gantt: Here they indicate a vehicle changeover for the same driver.
 The changeover may be separated by other events, as we will see below.

 There are two additional elements: